 Why Well-Designed Succession Plans Still Fail

 The governance framework was comprehensive.
 The legal structures were in place.
 The timeline was agreed upon, the successor identified, and the advisory team aligned.
-And yet the transition is stalling — or worse, unraveling — in ways that none of the planning documents anticipated.
+And yet the transition is stalling, or worse, unraveling in ways that none of the planning documents anticipated.

-The founding leader who agreed to step back has become increasingly involved in operational decisions, second-guessing the successor's direction in ways that undermine authority without openly opposing it.
-Or the successor who presented as confident and capable during the planning phase is showing signs of hesitation now that full authority is approaching — making decisions that are technically sound but lack the conviction the organization needs to feel stable.
-Or the family stakeholders who endorsed the plan around a conference table are now fragmenting into factions, each pursuing their own version of what the founder would have wanted.
+The founding leader who agreed to step back has become increasingly involved in operational decisions.
+They second-guess the successor’s direction in ways that undermine authority without openly opposing it.
+Or the successor who presented as confident during the planning phase is showing signs of hesitation now that full authority is approaching.
+They are making decisions that are technically sound but lack the conviction the organization needs to feel stable.

 The Neuroscience of Succession Failure